 - a) No Impact.
-The project site is an infill property and designated as Urban and Built-Up Land on the Important Farmlands Map for Santa Clara County and does not contain any prime farmland, unique farmland, or farmland of statewide importance.
-The project would not affect agricultural land. - b) No Impact.
-The project is proposed on a developed infill property, is not zoned for agricultural use, and does not contain lands under Williamson Act contract; therefore, no conflicts with agricultural uses would occur. - c) No Impact.
-The project would not impact forest resources since the site does not contain any forest land as defined in Public Resources Code section 12220(g), timberland as defined by Public Resources Code section 4526, or property zoned for Timberland Production as defined by Government Code section 51104(g). - d) No Impact.
+The project site is an infill property and designated as Urban and Built-Up Land on the Important Farmland Map for Santa Clara County, and does not contain any prime farmland, unique farmland, or farmland of statewide importance.
+Conversion of the site's land use designation to Mixed Use Neighborhood and development of the site with 16 new townhome units would not impact agricultural land. - b) No Impact.
+The project site is on a developed infill property, is not zoned for agricultural use, and does not contain lands under Williamson Act contract; therefore, conversion of the site's land use designation to Mixed Use Neighborhood and development of the site with 16 new townhome units would not conflict with agricultural uses and would result in no impact. - c) No Impact.
+Conversion of the site's land use designation to Mixed Use Neighborhood and development of the site with 16 new townhome units would not impact forest resources since the site does not contain any forest land as defined in Public Resources Code section 12220(g), timberland as defined by Public Resources Code section 4526, or property zoned for Timberland Production as defined by Government Code section 51104(g).
+There would be no impact as a result of the proposed project.

+- d) No Impact.
 See c) above.
-No other changes to the environment would occur from the project that would result in the loss of forest land or conversion of forest land to non-forest uses. - e) No Impact.
-As per the discussion above, the project would not involve changes in the existing environment which, due to their location or nature, could result in conversion of farmland or forest land, since none are present on this infill property.
+No other changes to the environment would occur from the project that would result in the loss of forest land or conversion of forest land to non-forest uses.
+There would be no impact as a result of the proposed project. - e) No Impact.
+As per the discussion above, the project would not involve changes in the existing environment which, due to their location or nature, could result in conversion of farmland or forest land, since none is present on the site.
+There would be no impact as a result of the proposed project.